← Back to Community

 Race week and the night before

 Saturday was race day.
 His heat was 9:42 AM.
 He arrived at the venue at 7:30 AM.
 Race-day breakfast was 90 minutes pre-race: two slices of toast with peanut butter, a banana, black coffee, water.
 Caffeine 30 minutes before the start.
 No new foods.
+We had rehearsed that exact breakfast on three prior simulation days, because race day is not where you find out how your stomach feels about peanut butter.

 The warm-up was 15 minutes.
 Easy jogging, dynamic stretching, three short sled pushes to wake up the legs, two sets of 10 wall balls to warm up the front rack and breathing pattern.

 Pre-race nerves: substantial.
 He said later that the worst part was the 10 minutes in the corral waiting for the start.
 Once the gun went off, the nerves disappeared.
+They always do.
+The waiting is the hard part.

 Race day timeline, station by station